Feyerabend/ABC80/BEFORE.md

 reduce costs as well as the heat issues, even though it were some issues with speed in the first of designs.

+The Datapoint 2200 was very popular, and had a relatively long life.
+It also changed its internals over time, where the driving CPU in TTL was soon replaced by only one chip.
+On the other hand it could only reach a limited set of customers, as it was leased and not sold at the start, exactly as IBM's products were at the time from which the marketing model was copied.

 A renewed interest in the 1201 design came up as Seiko found interest for a scientific calculator.
-An improved design turned into Intel 8008, a microprocessor that could claim to have started the microprocessor/microcomputer revolution.
+An improved design turned into Intel 8008, a microprocessor that could claim to have started the microprocessor/ microcomputer revolution.
 But also the lineage to its processors for ordinary PCs of today in x86.[^xintel] *This is one of the strains from the stream.* The fact that the core of instruction set, or the use of little endian kept making progress for